 The political significance of the first point is one that many non-Indigenous Canadians may not fully comprehend - it is so much more than a mere name change.
 The move to adopt Indigenous Peoples terminology signals that the federal government, as representative of the Crown, is moving towards recognizing Indigenous Peoples in Canada as being entitled to Free, Prior, Informed Consent as defined in the United Nations Declaration of Rights of Indigenous Peoples.
 Please see: Free, Prior, Informed Consent and Five Key Dates for Indigenous Peoples in Canada.
 This triggers a significant change for resource developers and provincial governments in that Indigenous Peoples must give their consent for projects that affect their traditional or treaty lands.
 If they do not give their consent they have the right to veto the project.
 As Aboriginal Peoples, under Canadian law, they cannot veto a project - but they can, and do, tie projects up in the courts.

-My training sessions include Indigenous Peoples terminology, Free, Prior and Informed Consent, engagement and negotiation techniques.
-For information on my onsite and public training, please click the link below to contact us.
+Our training sessions include Indigenous Peoples terminology, Free, Prior and Informed Consent, engagement and negotiation techniques.